Danny Lennon: Clyde

 Lennon returned to management with Scottish League Two club Clyde on 13 November 2017, after the departure of Jim Chapman.

 The Bully Wee's results improved in the first months of Lennon's tenure, with the club climbing from eighth position to finish the 2017-18 season in fifth place, three points behind the promotion play-offs.

 On 7 May 2019, Lennon agreed terms to remain as Clyde manager for at least an additional two years, which was later extended to the end of the 2021–22 season.

 He led the Bully Wee to Scottish League One on 18 May 2019, after beating Annan Athletic to win the play-off final, thus ending their nine-year exile in the bottom tier.
 This saw Lennon receive the SPFL League Two Manager of the Season award.

 In their first season back in the third tier, Clyde finished seventh in the 2019-20 season when it was curtailed due to the COVID-19 pandemic.

 On 8 April 2022, Lennon put pen to paper on a new two-year contract with the club, on a deal until May 2024.

 Despite, achieving Clyde’s best start to a league campaign in 11 years during the 2022-23 season, it was confirmed on 31 October, that Lennon had departed the club after a nine-match winless run.
 The announcement came a week after he was placed on 'paid authorised absence'.

 Having spent five years at the club, Lennon holds the distinction of Clyde's longest-serving manager in over 30 years.

 Return to Airdrieonians

 Lennon returned to Airdrieonians, now in the Scottish Championship, as successor to Rhys McCabe on 27 August 2025.
 He left the club on 22 October, after eight matches in charge.

+Dumbarton

+On 3 September 2026, Lennon was appointed Director of Football at Scottish League Two club Dumbarton.